-The Board of Directors adopted a shareholding policy for directors under which the directors were originally required to own a minimum number of common shares of the Corporation equivalent in value to twice their annual retainer as members of the Board of Directors.
-This policy was amended a first time to increase the minimum shareholding to three times the annual retainer of the members of the Board of Directors and a second time to increase such minimum to five times the annual retainer of the members of the Board of Directors.
-The directors have a period of four years from the date of their appointment to comply with the minimum shareholding requirement, and a period of two years from the date of any increase in their annual retainer fees or from the date of any other increase in the minimum shareholding requirement.
+The Board of Directors adopted a share owndership policy for directors under which the directors are required to own a minimum number of common shares of the Corporation equivalent in value to five times the annual base cash retainer payable to the members of the Board of Directors.
+The directors have a period of four years from the date of their appointment to comply with the minimum share ownership requirement, and a period of two years from the date of any increase in their annual retainer fees or from the date of any other increase in the minimum share ownership requirement.

-On January 1, 2020 the Board of Directors amended its shareholding policy under which executive officers, including NEOs (the "Designated Executives") are required to own a minimum number of common shares of the Corporation equivalent in value to: (i) five times annual salary for the CEO; (ii) two times annual salary for CFO and Executive Vice-Presidents; and (iii) 0.5 times annual salary for other Designated Executives.
-Until the minimum stock ownership requirement is met, Designated Executives must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options and 100% of after-tax shares resulting from the vesting of PSUs and 100% of after-tax shares resulting from the vesting of PCRSUs.
+On January 1, 2020 the Board of Directors amended its share ownership policy under which executive officers, including NEOs (collectively, the "Designated Executives") are required to own a minimum number of common shares of the Corporation equivalent in value to: (i) five times annual salary for the CEO; (ii) two times annual salary for CFO and Executive Vice-Presidents; and (iii) 0.5 times annual salary for other Designated Executives identified by the HRCC.

+Until the minimum stock ownership requirement is met, Designated Executives must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options and 100% of after-tax shares resulting from the vesting of RSUs, 100% of after-tax shares resulting from the vesting of PCRSUs.
 "Gain Shares" means the net number of shares left subsequent to the sale of shares used for payment of the shares issued upon exercise or settlement and for any tax withholding obligations.